 From the moment we took this path we were in the territory of Plentzia, as the whole area around Saratxaga is part of this town, although we are very close to the “muga” (boundary) with Gorliz.

 Follow the little used road that leads to the Sagastikoetxe industrial estate, the fronnt of which you walk past until you reach the big roundabout on the road to Mungia and re-enter Gorliz (2 hours 25 min.).

-When you get onto this road, peace and quiet returns.
-Now you go down a little road (called Botola Bidea) that is rarely used, and the times we have walked along it we have not seen any traffic at all.
-From now until almost the end of this route, you will follow Route 12, changing the end a little to follow the boundary between the towns of Gorliz and Plentzia more precisely.
+We take Botola Bidea downwards.
+We are now on a little road that is not very busy.
+The times we have walked along it we have not come across any vehicles.
+From now until almost the end of this route we will follow route 12, changing the end a little to follow more precisely the border between the municipality of Gorliz and Plentzia.

 Walking at a fairly leisurely pace, you will come to a junction where there is a visible track to your right that heads towards the Zabale neighbourhood of Gorliz, but you should take the track to your left, along the road.
 Almost immediately you will pass the entrance to Koala nurseries and ahead you will come to the junction with the GR 280 Trail path that leads to Butrón Castle (on the left).
 A little further on there is a post with two signs, one indicating the GR Trail mentioned above and the other pointing in the direction of Gandia, which you reach after a detour (2 hours 50 min.).